London’s Possessor should be a familiar name to any fan of the low down heavies in the UK by now.

 Forged since their inception via an EP and the a flurry of full lengths, Possessor haven’t sat about waiting at any point.
 Nor have they ever seemed a band to place constraints upon themselves, feeling free to pick and choose from the extensive buffet of heavy music and meshing it all together into something spectacular; when was the last time you saw grunge and black metal approached with equal confidence on one single release?

-Their latest release, 2019’s Gravelands [APF020] is the first to feature current bassist Ellie Mathews (also of Fuckjar) in the trio, and it’s a welcome shakeup to the band’s energy.
-The band playing on Gravelands feels reinvigorated compared with that which appeared on 2017’s The Ripper, and it shines throughout the album.
-In particular, standout track ‘Breathe Fire’ sounds like it could have been at home on any of those Man’s Ruin releases from the noughties and that’s only ever a good thing.
+Their last release, 2019’s Gravelands [APF020] was the first to feature bassist Ellie Mathews (also of Fuckjar) in the trio, and was a welcome shakeup to the Possessor energy.
+The band playing on Gravelands felt reinvigorated compared with that which appeared on 2017’s The Ripper, and it shone throughout the album.
+In particular, standout track ‘Breathe Fire’ sounded like it could have been at home on any of those Man’s Ruin releases from the noughties and that’s only ever a good thing.

 - Graham Bywater - Axe and vox